 - Hours: Monday to Friday, 8am to 6pm (closed bank holidays)

-- Tip: Lines are less busy before 10am
+- Tip: Lines are quieter before 10am

 Alternatively, fill in form P1000 (available from gov.uk) and post it to HMRC.
 P1000 tells HMRC who is dealing with the estate – the executor, administrator, or personal representative – so they know who to correspond with.
 (Source: gov.uk – report without Tell Us Once)